gurhub/surmagic/README.md

 Also, with surmagic, you won't need to be an expert on the questions listed below:

 * How to create XCFramework in Xcode?
-* How to build Universal iOS Frameworks using XCFrameworks
+* How to build Universal iOS Frameworks using XCFramework
 * XCFramework tutorial
 * How do I use XCFramework?
 * What is XCFramework?